 Approximately half of the human population carry an inherited mutation in the MTHFR gene [1].
 MTHFR is a gene that provides instructions to make an enzyme called methylenetetrahydrofolate reductase.
 This enzyme is a key factor in the breakdown of folate (or folic acid) to its active form, L-methylfolate (5-MTHF).

 This reaction also converts the amino acid homocysteine to another amino acid, methionine.
 The body uses methionine to make proteins such as the neurotransmitters; dopamine, serotonin, melatonin, and epinephrine.
-Shortages in these neurotransmitters are often related to major depression and other psychiatric disorders.
+The neurotransmitters are required for healthy sleep and a general sense of well-being.

 Some people with MTHFR mutations live a normal life without experiencing symptoms.
 Others will experience a drop in enzyme efficiency by 30-70%, depending on the type of mutation they’ve inherited [2].
 In these cases, folate doesn’t get converted to L-methylfolate and homocysteine is not efficiently broken down into methionine.
 Thus, production of our most important brain chemicals slows way down, dramatically affecting mood and energy levels.

 But a low mood is not the only risk of an L-methylfolate deficiency.
 Unconverted folate and homocysteine levels build up in the blood without consistent conversion.
-Elevated homocysteine in the blood is a known, independent risk factor for heart disease, stroke, and other forms of cardiovascular disease [3].
+Normal homocysteine levels are associated with a healthy cardiovascular system [3].

 Only a genetic test by your doctor can confirm whether or not you have an MTHFR mutation.
 But, if you do, L-methylfolate supplementation could circumvent many of these metabolic complications.